 21-35, you may be deficient!

-Many of us fall short on optimal intake, particularly women.
+Many of us fall short on optimal protein intake, particularly women.
 And these are all signs of protein deficiency.
 It’s easy to blame these signs on aging, but don’t dismiss them until you rule out protein deficiency.
 I don’t participate in that narrative.
 I intend to remain strong and healthy as long as I possibly can.

-Why do I prioritize protein?
+Why prioritize protein?

-• Protein is the building block of life.
+- Protein is the building block of life.
 We all learned that in school, right?

-• Hormones are “carried” by protein.
+- Hormones are “carried” by protein.

-• Protein builds muscle, which leads to a faster metabolic rate.
+- It builds muscle, which leads to a faster metabolic rate.

 Does any of this get your attention?